-Grammy-nominated songwriter, independent artist/publisher and West Palm Beach native, Jamie Floyd, has been chasing her dreams in Nashville for the last 20 years.
+Grammy-nominated songwriter, independent artist, publisher and West Palm Beach native, Jamie Floyd, has been chasing her dreams in Nashville for the last 20 years.
 She’s written songs recorded by Ronnie Dunn, Ashley Monroe, Miranda Lambert, Hayden Panettiere, Kellie Picker, Lucie Silvas and Brian McKnight, among others.
 Her critically acclaimed EP Sunshine & Rainbows features "The Blade," a song that was also recorded by Ashley Monroe and Miranda Lambert.
 Their version earned Floyd her first Grammy nomination.
-“The Blade” was also named one of "The Best Songs of 2016" by Rolling Stone, Billboard Magazine and NPR.
+“The Blade” was also named one of "The Best Songs of 2015” by The New York Times, Billboard Magazine and NPR.
+Jamie also performed the song during her network television debut as a finalist on USA Network’s first season of Real Country, and her rendition was met with a standing ovation by Shania Twain!

 Additionally, her songwriting success has translated to film and television over the last several years, where her work has appeared in hit shows Nashville (ABC), Finding Carter (MTV), The Client List (Lifetime) and Beauty & The Beast (CW Network).
 She also penned original music for the TV movie Manson’s Lost Girls (Lifetime) and the finale and additional music performed by Brian McKnight in Dolly Parton's Christmas movie, A Country Christmas Story (Lifetime/Hallmark).